woocommerce/woocommerce-rest-api-docs/source/includes/v3/_introduction.md

 ## Webhooks ##

-@TODO needs update!
-Now we have an visual endpoint for it!

-Webhooks are an experimental feature in the v2 REST API.
-They must be managed using the REST API endpoints as a UI is not yet available.
+Webhooks can be maneged by our interface or using the REST API endpoints.
 The `WC_Webhook` class manages all data storage/retrieval from the custom post type, as well as enqueuing a webhook's actions and processing/delivering/logging the webhook.
 On `woocommerce_init`, active webhooks are loaded and their associated hooks are added.

 Each webhook has: